Skip to Content

 2018 – Exhibition and sale at Mercedes Benz Fashion Week.
 Ibiza, Spain.

-2018 – Exhibition and sale at the Latin American Bazaar at the Autry Museum of the American West.
+2018 – Exhibition and sale at the Latin American Bazaar of the Autry Museum of the American West.
 Los Angeles, California, USA.

 2019 – Exhibition and sale at “One of a kind” in collaboration with Chula House.
-Chicago, Illinois, Mexico.
+Chicago, Illinois, USA.

-2019 – Exhibition and sale “Una Noche de Arte” organized by CiBanco at Hotel Royal Pedregal.
+2019 – Exhibition and sale “A Night of Art” organized by CiBanco at Hotel Royal Pedregal.
 CDMX, Mexico.

-2019 – Exhibition and sale at Colectika Gallery.
+2019 – Exhibition and sale at Galería Colectika.
 Puerto Vallarta, Jalisco, Mexico.

-2019 – Exhibition and sale “Tonas y Tallas Zapotecas” organized by Arte Yawi gallery at Hotel Presidente.
+2019 – Exhibition and sale “Zapotec Tones and Sizes” organized by the Arte Yawi gallery at Hotel Presidente.
 CDMX, Mexico.

 2019 – Exhibition and sale “Alebrijes” at Mercado 369.
 Dallas, Texas, USA.